Beniarrés Dam

 Beniarrés Dam is a dam in the townships of Beniarrés, Alcosser and Planes, all located in Alicante, Land of Valencia, Spain.

-The dam is built on the Serpis River, it's 39 metres high, and has a crest length of almost 400 meters.
-The surface area of its reservoir reaches 268 hectares, distributed between three municipalities, Beniarrés (22.3%), where the dam was built, Planes (64.9%), and Alcosser (12.8%).
+The dam is built on the Serpis River, and is 39 m high, and has a crest length of almost 400 m.
+The surface area of its reservoir reaches 268 ha, distributed between three municipalities, Beniarrés (22.3%), where the dam was built, Planes (64.9%), and Alcosser (12.8%).

-Its capacity is of 27 metric hectometers of water, although it rarely reches its full capacity because of the droughts caused by climate change in the region, running at around 13-14% of its capacity in 2024.
+Its capacity is 27 hm3 of water, although it rarely reaches its full capacity because of the droughts caused by climate change in the region, running at around 13-14% of its capacity in 2024.